Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 * The operator MUST NOT be already registered for the operatorSet in the `KeyRegistrar`
 * The key MUST be exactly 20 bytes
 * The key MUST NOT be the zero address
-* The key MUST NOT already be registered globally
+* The key MUST NOT already be registered globally (by hash)
 * The signature MUST be valid

 #### `getECDSAKeyRegistrationMessageHash`